-The smallest system of two connected Kitaev chains that remains fault-tolerant against local perturbations at all times during the braiding evolution comprises of six fermion sites~\cite{Kitaev2001}.
-Using six rather than five sites guarantees that no pairs of MZMs ever meet at the same site (see Supplementary Information Figs.~S1 and S2).
+{\em Quantum gates based on Majorana braiding.} The smallest system of two connected Kitaev chains that remains fault-tolerant against local perturbations at all times during the braiding evolution comprises of six fermion sites~\cite{Kitaev2001}.
+Using six rather than five sites guarantees that no pairs of MZMs ever meet at the same site, which would render them unprotected to local perturbations.
 Here we describe these fermions through the canonical operators $c_j$ and $c_j^\dagger$, with positions $j=1,...,6$, where $j=1, 2$ constitutes the first chain, $j=4, 5, 6$ constitutes the second and $j=3$ corresponds to the link between them, as shown in Fig.~\ref{model}.
-The Kitaev model for the two chains is given in terms of Majorana operators, $\gamma_{ja}=c_{j}+c^{\dag}_{j}$ and $\gamma_{jb}=i(c^{\dag}_{j}-c_{j})$, by the Hamiltonian